AusRehab

 • Mental health conditions as a leading cause of illness claims.

-• Highest claim rates in labor-intensive roles and industries like agriculture, manufacturing, and transport.
+• The highest claim rates occurred in labour-intensive roles and industries like agriculture, manufacturing, and transport.

 Employers’ duties extend beyond legal compliance, focusing on creating an inclusive environment for employees returning from both work-related and non work-related injuries.
 This involves: